|

 Just a few of Michigan's contributions to the motoring public include:

-- the first mile of concrete pavement (Woodward Ave, Wayne Co)
+- the first mile of rural concrete pavement in 1909 (Woodward Ave between 6 Mile and 7 Mile Rds, Wayne Co)

 - the "crow's nest," a forerunner to the modern-day traffic signal (Detroit)

-- the first synchronized traffic signal, replacing the "crows nest" above
+- the world's first four-way traffic signal with red, yellow and green lights replacing the "crows nest" above (Woodward Ave & Fort St, downtown Detroit)

 - passing zone signs ("Pass With Care"/"Do Not Pass")

-- the nation's first modern, depressed urban freeway (Davison Frwy,
+- the nation's first modern, depressed urban freeway was the Davison Frwy through Highland Park in greater Detroit in 1944

-- the nation's first border-to-border Interstate highway (I-94)
+- the nation's first border-to-border Interstate highway was I-94

 - the nation's first system of using lasers to gage pavement smoothness